 Yes, online poker is completely legal in the state of Pennsylvania.
 Though it only launched in November 2019, online poker, as a practice, has been legal in PA for more than two years.

 The authorization from the state government came as a result of the vast effect of H 271.
-The law created a host of new opportunities for gambling in the state alongside online poker, including online casinos, sports betting, daily fantasy sports (DFS) and the creation of up to 10 smaller retail casinos in underserved areas.
+The law created a host of new opportunities for gambling in the state alongside online poker, including online casinos for real money, sports betting, daily fantasy sports (DFS) and the creation of up to 10 smaller retail casinos in underserved areas.

 For the moment, poker players in Pennsylvania must only compete with other players in-state.
 However, there are high hopes that the Keystone State could share liquidity with other states soon.

 The Multi-State Internet Gaming Agreement, or MSIGA, has allowed New Jersey, Delaware and Nevada to mix their player pools and expand their markets.